csound/manual/docs/opcodes/ATSaddnz.md

     ```

 === "Modern"
-    Here is another example of the ATSaddnz opcode.
-It uses the file [ATSaddnz-2-modern.csd](../examples/ATSaddnz-2-modern.csd).
+    Here is another example of the atsaddnz opcode.
+It uses the file [atsaddnz-2-modern.csd](../examples/atsaddnz-2-modern.csd).
-    ``` csound-csd title="Example 2 of the ATSaddnz opcode." linenums="1"
+    ``` csound-csd title="Example 2 of the atsaddnz opcode." linenums="1"
-    --8<-- "examples/ATSaddnz-2-modern.csd"
+    --8<-- "examples/atsaddnz-2-modern.csd"
     ```

 === "Classic"